konsolebox/scripts/README.md

 #### getabspath/*

-Scripts that implement getabspath() for various shells.  getabspath() is a function for shell scripts that's intended to get the strict absolute form of a path without relying on an external commands if possible.
+Scripts that implement getabspath() for various shells.  getabspath() is a function for shell scripts that's intended to get the strict absolute form of a path *(strict in a sense that the resulting path would remain consistent even if another item is appended unto it)*, without relying on an external command if possible.

+#### getcleanpath/*

+Scripts that implement getcleanpath() for various shells. getcleanpath() is similar to getabspath() but it doesn't care about the format of its input to base on for its output.
+It would always produce an output similar to realpath where the path would never end in / unless it's the root directory itself.

 #### init/build-and-copy.sh